vfavorito/smash-ultimatum/README.md

 8. [License](#License)

 ### How it works!
 Once a user visits the app the user will need to login via their Google account.
 After logging in the user will be redirected to the Main Dashboard of the app.
 Here a user can decide to either create or join an Iron Man Arena or Tournament.
 They can also view their account stats.
-To Join either a Tournament or an Iron Man all you need is the Tournament or Arena Lobby Code.
+To join either a Tournament or an Iron Man Arena all you need is the Tournament or Arena lobby code.
 There are also both Iron Man and Tournament Leaderboards to check out how you stand against all other users.

 <br/>